-451 Description: The NIST Privacy Framework is a voluntary enterprise risk management tool intended to 452 help organizations identify and manage privacy risk and build beneficial products and services while 453 protecting individuals' privacy.
-It follows the structure of the Cybersecurity Framework to facilitate using 454 both frameworks together [2].

-- 455 Application: This guide refers to two of the main components of the Privacy Framework: the Framework - 456 Core and Framework Profiles.
-As described in Section 2.1 of the Privacy Framework, the Framework - 457 Core provides an increasingly granular set of activities and outcomes that enable dialog about managing - 458 privacy risk as well as resources to achieve those outcomes (e.g., guidance in NISTIR 8062, An - 459 Introduction to Privacy Engineering and Risk Management in Federal Systems [13]).
-Section 2.2 of the - 460 Privacy Framework identifies Framework Profiles as the selection of specific Functions, Categories, and - 461 Subcategories from the core that an organization has prioritized to help it manage privacy risk. - 462 Great Seneca Accounting used the Privacy Framework as a strategic planning tool for its privacy program - as well as its system, product, and service teams.
-The Great Seneca Accounting example scenario - assumed that the organization used the Privacy Framework Core and Framework Profiles, specifically - 465 Target Profiles, to align privacy outcomes and activities with its overall business/mission objectives for - the organization.
-Its Privacy Framework Target Profile helped program owners and system architects to - understand business and mission-driven priorities and the types of privacy capabilities needed toachieve them.
+- Description: The NIST Privacy Framework is a voluntary enterprise risk management tool intended to help organizations identify and manage privacy risk and build beneficial systems, products, and services while protecting individuals' privacy.
+It follows the structure of the Cybersecurity Framework to facilitate using both frameworks together [2]. - 453 Application: This guide refers to two of the main components of the Privacy Framework: The Framework - 454 Core and Framework Profiles.
+As described in Section 2.1 of the Privacy Framework, the Framework - 455 Core provides an increasingly granular set of activities and outcomes that enable dialog about managing - 456 privacy risk as well as resources to achieve those outcomes (e.g., guidance in NISTIR 8062, An - 457 Introduction to Privacy Engineering and Risk Management in Federal Systems [13]).
+Section 2.2 of the - 458 Privacy Framework identifies Framework Profiles as the selection of specific Functions, Categories, and - 459 Subcategories from the core that an organization has prioritized to help it manage privacy risk. - 460 Great Seneca Accounting used the Privacy Framework as a strategic planning tool for its privacy program - as well as its system, product, and service teams.
+The Great Seneca Accounting example scenario - assumed that the organization used the Privacy Framework Core and Framework Profiles, specifically - 463 Target Profiles, to align privacy outcomes and activities with its overall business/mission objectives for - the organization.
+Its Privacy Framework Target Profile helped program owners and system architects to - understand business and mission-driven priorities and the types of privacy capabilities needed to - 466 achieve them.

-469 E.1.3 Overview of the NIST Risk Management Framework
+467 E.1.3 Overview of the NIST Risk Management Framework

-470 Description: The NIST Risk Management Framework (RMF) "provides a process that integrates security

-- 471 and risk management activities into the system development life cycle.
-The risk-based approach to - 472 security control selection and specification considers effectiveness, efficiency, and constraints due to
+- 468 Description: The NIST Risk Management Framework (RMF) "provides a process that integrates security 469 and risk management activities into the system development life cycle.
+The risk-based approach to - 470 security control selection and specification considers effectiveness, efficiency, and constraints due to

 - applicable laws, directives, Executive Orders, policies, standards, or regulations" [19].
-Two of the key - 474 documents that describe the RMF are NIST SP 800-37 Revision 2, Risk Management Framework for - 475 Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy; and NIST - 476 SP 800-30, Guide for Conducting Risk Assessments. - 477 Application: The RMF has seven steps: Prepare, Categorize, Select, Implement, Assess, Authorize, and - 478 Monitor.
-These steps provide a method for organizations to characterize the risk posture of their - information and systems and identify controls that are commensurate with the risks in the system's - 480 environment.
-They also support organizations with selecting beneficial implementation and assessment - 481 approaches, reasoning through the process to understand residual risks, and monitoring the efficacy of - 482 implemented controls over time. - 483 The Great Seneca Accounting example solution touches on the risk assessment activities conducted - under the Prepare step, identifying the overall risk level of the BYOD system architecture in the - 485 Categorize step, and, consistent with example approach 8 in NISTIR 8170, reasoning through the - 486 controls that are necessary in the Select step.
-The influence of the priorities provided in Great Seneca - 487 Accounting's Cybersecurity Framework Target Profile is also briefly mentioned regarding making - decisions for how to apply controls during Implement (e.g., policy versus tools), how robustly to verify - and validate controls during Assess (e.g., document review versus "hands on the keyboard" system - 490 testing), and the degree of evaluation required over time as part of the Monitor step.
+Two of the key - documents that describe the RMF are NIST SP 800-37 Revision 2, Risk Management Framework for - 473 Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy; and NIST - 474 SP 800-30, Guide for Conducting Risk Assessments. - 475 Application: The RMF has seven steps: Prepare, Categorize, Select, Implement, Assess, Authorize, and - 476 Monitor.
+These steps provide a method for organizations to characterize the risk posture of their - 477 information and systems and identify controls that are commensurate with the risks in the system's - 478 environment.
+They also support organizations with selecting beneficial implementation and assessment - 479 approaches, reasoning through the process to understand residual risks, and monitoring the efficacy of - 480 implemented controls over time. - 481 The Great Seneca Accounting example solution touches on the risk assessment activities conducted - 482 under the Prepare step, identifying the overall risk level of the BYOD system architecture in the - 483 Categorize step, and, consistent with example approach 8 in NISTIR 8170, reasoning through the - 484 controls that are necessary in the Select step.
+The influence of the priorities provided in Great Seneca - 485 Accounting's Cybersecurity Framework Target Profile is also briefly mentioned regarding making - decisions for how to apply controls during Implement (e.g., policy versus tools), how robustly to verify - and validate controls during Assess (e.g., document review versus "hands on the keyboard" system - testing), and the degree of evaluation required over time as part of the Monitor step.

-491 E.1.4 Overview of the NIST Privacy Risk Assessment Methodology
+489 E.1.4 Overview of the NIST Privacy Risk Assessment Methodology